-SSD Reference Content Requirements Where Addressed A22 At least 48 hours before the commencement of construction until the completion of all works under this consent, or such other time as agreed by the Planning Secretary, the Applicant must: (a) make the following information and documents (as they are obtained or approved) publicly available on its website: i. the documents referred to in condition A2 of this consent; ii. all current statutory approvals for the development; iii. all approved strategies, plans and programs required under the conditions of this consent; iv. regular reporting on the environmental performance of the development in accordance with the reporting arrangements in any plans or programs approved under the conditions of this consent; v. a comprehensive summary of the monitoring results of the development, reported in accordance with the specifications in any conditions of this consent, or any approved plans and programs; vi. a summary of the current stage and progress of the development; vii. contact details to enquire about the development or to make a complaint; viii. a complaints register, updated monthly; ix. audit reports prepared as part of any independent audit of the development and the Applicant's response to the recommendations in any audit report; x. any other matter required by the Planning Secretary; and (b) keep such information up to date, to the satisfaction of the Planning Secretary and publicly available for 12 months after the commencement of operations.
-Element 6: Incident Not ification, Reporting and Response A24 The Planning Secretary must be notified through the major projects portal immediately after the Applicant becomes aware of an incident.
+SSD Reference Content Requirements Where Addressed A22 At least 48 hours before the commencement of construction until the completion of all works under this consent, or such other time as agreed by the Planning Secretary, the Applicant must: (a) make the following information and documents (as they are obtained or approved) publicly available on its website: i. the documents referred to in condition A2 of this consent; ii. all current statutory approvals for the development; iii. all approved strategies, plans and programs required under the conditions of this consent; iv. regular reporting on the environmental performance of the development in accordance with the reporting arrangements in any plans or programs approved under the conditions of this consent; v. a comprehensive summary of the monitoring results of the development, reported in accordance with the specifications in any conditions of this consent, or any approved plans and programs; vi. a summary of the current stage and progress of the development; viii. contact details to enquire about the development or to make a complaint; viiii. a complaints register, updated monthly; ix. a complaints register, updated monthly; ix. any other matter required by the Planning Secretary; and (b) keep such information up to date, to the satisfaction of the Planning Secretary and publicly available for 12 months after the commencement of operations.
+Element 6: Incident Noti fication, Reporting and Response A24 The Planning Secretary must be notified through the major projects portal immediately after the Applicant becomes aware of an incident.
 The notification must identify the development (including the development application number and the name of the development if it has one) and set out the location and nature of the incident.
-Element 9: A25 Subsequent notification must be given and reports submitted in accordance with the requirements set out in Appendix 2.
-Element 9: Non-Compli ance Notification A26 The Planning Secretary must be notified through the major projects portal within seven days after the Applicant becomes aware of any non-compliance.
+A25 Subsequent notification must be given and reports submitted in accordance with the requirements set out in Appendix 2.
+Element 9: Non-Complia Non-Compliance Notification A26 The Planning Secretary must be notified through the major projects portal within seven days after the Applicant becomes aware of any non-compliance.
 The Certifier must also notify the Planning Secretary through the major projects portal within seven days after they identify any non-compliance.
-Element 3: A27 The notification must identify the development and the application number for it, set out the condition of consent that the development is non-compliant with, the way in which it does not comply and the reasons for the non-compliance (if known) and what actions have been, or will be, undertaken to address the non-compliance.
-Element 3: A28 A non-compliance which has been notified as an incident does not need to also be notified as a non-compliance.
-Element 3: Revision of Strategies, Plans and Programs A29 Within three months of: (a) the submission of an incident report under condition A25; (b) the submission of an Independent Audit under condition C43 or C45; (c) the approval of any modification of the conditions of this consent; or (d) the issue of a direction of the Planning Secretary under condition A3 which requires a review, Element 12:
+A27 The notification must identify the development and the application number for it, set out the condition of consent that the development is non-compliant with, the way in which it does not comply and the reasons for the non-compliance (if known) and what actions have been, or will be, undertaken to address the non-compliance.
+A28 A non-compliance which has been notified as an incident does not need to also be notified as a non-compliance.
+Revision of S Revision of Strategies, Plans and Programs A29 Within three months of: (a) the submission of an incident report under condition A25; (b) the submission of an Independent Audit under condition C43 or C45; (c) the approval of any modification of the conditions of this consent; or (d) the issue of a direction of the Planning Secretary under condition A3 which requires a review, Element 12: